proxmox/proxmox-backup/docs/administration-guide.rst

    snapshot so that they are inaccessible and unrecoverable.

-Such manual removal is sometimes necessary, but usually the prune command is used to systematically delete older backups.
+Such manual removal is sometimes required, but normally the prune command is used to systematically delete older backups.
+Prune lets you specify which backup snapshots you want to keep.
+There are the following retention options:

+``--keep-last <N>``
+  Keep the last ``<N>`` backup snapshots.

+``--keep-daily <N>``
+  Keep backups for ``<N>`` different days.
+If there is more than one backup for a single day, only the latest one is kept.

+``--keep-weekly <N>``
+  Keep backups for ``<N>`` different weeks.
+If there is more than one backup for a single week, only the latest one is kept.

+``--keep-monthly <N>``
+  Keep backups for ``<N>`` different months.
+If there is more than one backup for a single month, only the latest one is kept.

+``--keep-yearly <N>``
+  Keep backups for ``<N>`` different year.
+If there is more than one backup for a single year, only the latest one is kept.

+Those retention options are processed in the order given above.
+Each option covers a specific period of time.
+We say that backups within this period are covered by this option.
+The next option does not take care of already covered backups and only considers older backups.

 .. code-block:: console

   # proxmox-backup-client prune <group> --keep-daily 7 --keep-weekly 4 --keep-monthly 3

-.. note:: Neither the prune command nor the remove command free space in the chunk-store.
+.. note:: Neither the ``prune`` command nor the ``forget`` command free space in the chunk-store.
 The chunk-store still contains the data blocks unless you are performing :ref:`garbage-collection`.